 Hope you’ve been practising up on your bird counting skills because your help is needed to create a real-time snapshot of bird populations before one of their big annual migrations!

-The Great Backyard Bird Count (GBBC) is happening this weekend!
-From February 12th to 15th, Cornell Lab of Ornithology, Birds Canada, and the National Audubon Society are inviting birders of all levels to help contribute to eBird and become citizen scientists.
+Join birders across the world for the 25th annual Great Backyard Bird Count (GBBC)!
+From February 18th to the 21st, Cornell Lab of Ornithology, Birds Canada, and the National Audubon Society are inviting birders of all levels to help contribute to eBird and become citizen scientists.

-Anyone can take part in the Great Backyard Bird Count, from beginners to experts, and you can participate from your backyard, your local park, or your favorite place for bird watching.
+Anyone can take part in the Great Backyard Bird Count, from beginners to experts.
+You can also participate from your backyard, your local park, or your favourite place for bird watching.

 How Does It Work?

-You can watch the live feed as the results come in from around the world throughout the 12th to the 15th on eBird’s website.
-This feature is also available on eBird all the time, so you can always use it to check out how many birding checklists are submitted and where – it’s pretty cool!
+You can watch the live feed as the results come in from around the world throughout the weekend on eBird’s website.
+This feature is also available on eBird all the time, so you can always use it to check out how many birding checklists are submitted and where.

 You can learn more about participating through the GBBC website.

 Not sure how to count birds?
 We can help!
-Check out our Birding 101: Counting Birds Field Notes post that will help you get the basics down.
-And if you’re curious about how to get the most out of birding in your backyard, we recently wrote about common birds you’ll find and other ways to make your backyard a bit more enticing.
+Check out our Birding 101: Counting Birds post that will help you get the basics down.
+And if you’re curious about how to get the most out of birding in your backyard, check out our Birding 101: Backyard Birding post.